Car seat safety isn't child's play. Understand 9 common mistakes parents make when installing and using car seats.By Mayo Clinic Staff

 - Use the tether strap — a strap that hooks to the top of the seat and attaches to an anchor in the vehicle — for extra stability.

-Bulky outerwear and blankets can prevent harness straps from snugly securing your baby.
+Bulky outerwear and blankets can prevent harness straps from snugly securing your child.
 Buckle the harness, and then place a coat or blanket over the harness to keep your baby warm.

 Most kids can safely use an adult seat belt sometime between ages 8 and 12.
 Here's how you'll know that your child is ready: